ferdanisam/Java-Game-FlappyBird/README.md

 # Java-Game-FlappyBird
-Game Flappy Bird Made In Java Without Additional Libraries By Dominic Jiang
+Game FlappyBird made in Java without addtional libraries by Dominic Jiang

 ## Contributor List:

  1. Dong Nguyen for the game idea

- 2. sourabhv for the game assets picture (free download on github)
+ 2. Sourabhv for the game assets picture (free download on github)

  3. Dominic Jiang for the production of the game and game development

-## How to test this game on Mac OS or Windows
+## How To Test This Game On Mac OS Or Windows

-1. Download FlappyBird.jar file
+1. Download FlappyBird.jar

 2. Make sure you have JVM downloaded if not find ways to download for your operating system